 - dependent child, as defined in section 2 of the Immigration and Refugee Protection Regulations, of a dependent child;

 - parent or step-parent or the parent or step-parent of the person’s spouse or common-law partner;

 - guardian or tutor.

 All persons entering Canada must quarantine for 14 days.
 Immediate family members entering Canada pursuant to this exemption must confirm that they have a suitable place to quarantine for 14 days where they will not have contact with vulnerable people, unless the vulnerable person is a consenting adult or the parent or minor in a parent-minor relationship.

 The exemption only applies to travel to Canada for a period of at least 15 days or more.
 The exemption does not apply for shorter visits or day trips.

 Foreign nationals who have COVID-19, exhibit any signs or symptoms of COVID-19, or have reason to believe they have COVID-19 continue to be prohibited from entering Canada.

+Travel restrictions during COVID-19 can be difficult to interpret and inconsistent application of the rules is common.
+Individuals planning to travel to Canada during the pandemic should obtain a full review and opinion to ensure rules are correctly applied to their application for entry.
 MLT Aikins has significant experience advising clients on immigration law matters and would be pleased to discuss the implications of this exemption.